 Amazing History on the Black Heritage Trail®

-Between 1800 and 1900, most of the African Americans who lived in the city lived in the
+Between 1800 and 1900, most of the African Americans who lived in the city resided in the

 West End, between Pinckney and Cambridge Streets, and between Joy and Charles Streets, a

 neighborhood now called the North Slope of Beacon Hill.